radanalyticsio/oshinko-s2i/pyspark/README.md

 meant to be used in an openshift project which contains an oshinko rest controller.

+The base image specified in the Dockerfile is expected to be a python2.7 s2i image with openshift-spark installed.

 The final image will have spark installed along with user specified pyspark source, a startup script and associated utilities to create a cluster and launch the application.